 - Obstacle avoidance doesn’t live up to the claims

-- Seriously in need of software updates but none available
+- Seriously in need of software updates but none are available

 How It Works

-You operate the Segway Ninebot Loomo much in the same way you do a self-balancing scooter or hoverboard.
+You operate the Segway Ninebot Loomo much in the same way you do self-balancing scooters or hoverboards.
 It is advised that you wear a helmet when you run the Loomo.